zriyansh/signoz.io/docs/userguide/send-logs-http.md

 <br></br>

+## Additional Keys

-Any additional keys present in the log record, apart from the ones mentioned in the above payload structure will be moved to the `attributes` map.
+Any additional keys present in the log record, apart from the ones mentioned in the above **payload structure** will be moved to the `attributes` map.

-For example, if the JSON payload has fields like `host`, `method` etc which are not a part of the standard payload structure,
+For example, if the JSON payload has fields like `host`, `method` etc. which are not a part of the standard payload structure,

   ```json
   [